kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 order: 1
 ---

 In this part we'll go over a lot of things you need to get yourself started with using Kubernetes.
-This includes terminology, your first deploy, a little bit of networking and introduction to volumes.
+This includes terminology, your first deploy, a little bit of networking and an introduction to volumes.
 By the end of this part you will be able to

 - Create and run a Kubernetes cluster locally with k3d

 - Deploy applications to Kubernetes

-## Foreword on microservices ##
+## What are microservices? ##

 On this course we'll talk about microservices and create microservices.
 Before we get started with anything else we'll need to define what a microservice is.